-Bangus Sisig Recipe is a Filipino dish that is mixed with chopped onion, chili peppers, milkfish, and seasoning sauces.
-This is a Kapampangan dish which is originated from a philippine province in the Island of Luzon called Pampanga.
+Bangus Sisig Recipe is a Filipino sizzling flaked milkfish dish that is mixed with chopped onion, chili peppers, and seasoning sauces.
+This is a Kapampangan dish that originated from a philippine province on the Island of Luzon called Pampanga.
 It is one of my favorite local dishes in the Philippines which is perfect to eat with rice.

 While living in the Philippine, I notice there are several kinds of sisig recipes.
 These include pork sisig, tofu sisig, and other seafood sisig.
 These dishes are mostly found in restaurants and they are not readily available in any street foods.

 The first time I tried this dish was when I was in a local restaurant in Cebu city in the Philippines.
 While checking the food menu, I was very curious when checking the sisig.
 I decided to order bangus sisig, and surprisingly, it is very delicious.
 This is one of the best and tastiest local foods I tried.

 Also, I observed that when serving this food, they put it on a sizzling plate where it continuously keeps the sisig hot.
 The picture below is an example of how I cooked my Bangus sisig on an iron skillet and transferred it into a sizzling plate.
 This will help maintain the heat when serving.

 When cooking Bangus Sisig, there are several ingredients you need to make this delicious food.

 Firstly, you need frozen boneless milkfish that are found in Asian grocery stores or a supermarket.
 Most grocery stores, they sell both marinated and non-marinated Bangus milkfish.

 I prefer to buy a non-marinated milkfish since I want to season my dish.
 However, if you don't like to season your fish and you prefer to fry it right away, then I think marinated milkfish will be more convenient for you.